TouK/nussknacker/docs/MigrationGuide.md

   * `Typed.typedClass(Class[_], List[TypingResult])` is not available anymore.
 You should use more explicit `Typed.genericTypeClass` instead
   * We check count of generic parameters in `Typed.genericTypeClass` - wrong number will cause throwing exception now
   * We populate generic parameters by correct number of `Unknown` in non-generic aware versions of `Typed` factory methods like `Typed.apply` or `Typed.typedClass`
-* [#3071](https://github.com/TouK/nussknacker/pull/3071) Improvements: Avro Sink Validation
-  * `ValidationMode.allowOptional` was removed, instead of it please use `ValidationMode.strict`
-  * `ValidationMode.allowRedundantAndOptional` was renamed to `ValidationMode.allowRedundant`
 * [#3071](https://github.com/TouK/nussknacker/pull/3071) More strict avro schema validation:
-  * `ValidationMode.allowOptional` was removed, instead of it please use `ValidationMode.loose`
+  * `ValidationMode.allowOptional` was removed, instead of it please use `ValidationMode.lax`
-  * `ValidationMode.allowRedundantAndOptional` was removed, instead of it please use `ValidationMode.loose`
+  * `ValidationMode.allowRedundantAndOptional` was removed, instead of it please use `ValidationMode.lax`
   * Changes of `ValidationMode`, fields: `acceptUnfilledOptional` and `acceptRedundant` were removed

 ### REST API changes